Bureaucracy: Ancient China

 In China, when the Qin dynasty (221–206 BC) unified China under the Legalist system, the emperor assigned administration to dedicated officials rather than nobility, ending feudalism in China, replacing it with a centralized, bureaucratic government.
 The form of government created by the first emperor and his advisors was used by later dynasties to structure their own government.
 Under this system, the government thrived, as talented individuals could be more easily identified in the transformed society.
 The Han dynasty (202 BC – 220 AD) established a complicated bureaucracy based on the teachings of Confucius, who emphasized the importance of ritual in family, relationships, and politics.
 With each subsequent dynasty, the bureaucracy evolved.
 In 165 BC, Emperor Wen introduced the first method of recruitment to civil service through examinations.
 Emperor Wu (r.
 141–87 BC) cemented the ideology of Confucius into mainstream governance by installing a system of recommendation and nomination in government service known as xiaolian, and a national academy where officials would select candidates to take part in an examination of the Confucian classics, from which Emperor Wu would select officials.

 In the Sui dynasty (581–618) and the subsequent Tang dynasty (618–907) the shi class would begin to present itself by means of the fully standardized civil service examination system, of partial recruitment of those who passed standard exams and earned an official degree.
 Yet recruitment by recommendations to office was still prominent in both dynasties.
 It was not until the Song dynasty (960–1279) that the recruitment of those who passed the exams and earned degrees was given greater emphasis and significantly expanded.
 During the Song dynasty (960–1279) the bureaucracy became meritocratic.
 Following the Song reforms, competitive examinations took place to determine which candidates qualified to hold given positions.
 The imperial examination system lasted until 1905, six years before the Qing dynasty collapsed, marking the end of China's traditional bureaucratic system.

-Ancient Iran

-In ancient Iran (at least from the time of the legendary Vishtaspa and before the historical Darius, circa the 6th century BCE), there existed an official position ranked below the minister or Vizier (known by titles such as Vuzurg Farmadar or Bozorgmehr) and above the military commanders (spahbods) and provincial governors (satraps).
-This position was called "Iranmarkar" or "Iranmarghar," meaning "the highest-ranking administrator of Iran" or "the highest-ranking official in charge of affairs in Iran."
-In summary, there was a time when, apart from the king and his minister, there existed a senior-most administrator responsible for the management of the state's affairs—in Achaemenid empire that was a superpower, encompassing at least twenty countries across three continents, with a population amounting to approximately 44 percent of the entire world at the time.
-Therefore, some sorts of bureaucracy techniques (named Diwan or Divan) was one of the significant inventions of the Iranians, holding its own functions, legitimacy, and importance, and continues after it, to be one of the fundamental mechanisms of successor states.